Beach wheelchairs are specifically designed to make it possible for users to move around at the beach (and even water) with ease, and in comfort.

 If you want your elderly loved one to enjoy some time in the water during their beach outing, then look no further than this awesome Floating Beach Wheelchair.
 In addition to having three large floating balloon wheels, this unit also comes with floating armrests as well!

 Designed for utmost relaxation at the beach, this unit also bears a unique laidback design with outstretched wheels.
 The front wheel is capable of turning in all directions, for easy maneuverability.

-Last but not least, the wheelchair comes with an ultra light aluminum frame and extra strong stainless steel front fork.
+Last but not least, the wheelchair comes with an ultra-light aluminum frame and an extra strong stainless steel front fork.
 Simply put this is one of the most comfortable and durable beach wheelchairs available out there.

-Perhaps what sets apart this wheelchair from others in this list is the collection of extras included in the package.
-This wheelchair comes with a convenient storage space at the rear, arm rests and an umbrella!
+Perhaps what sets apart this wheelchair from others on this list is the collection of extras included in the package.
+This wheelchair comes with a convenient storage space at the rear, arm rests, and an umbrella!